LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 To use postcodes we need to convert them to more useful areas - 'geographies' - which will give us more information about the people living in that area.
 For example, you may want to analyse the count of library members per age group, and see whether it matches the age breakdown in your local authority.
 That could be done for the library service as a whole, but wouldn't be that useful.
 It is between small local communities that you will see wide differences in the age of the resident population, not in the overall authority.

-Looking in more detail, you may find that there is a small community with a high percentage of elderly residents, but that very few of them engage with the library service.
+Looking in more detail, you could find a small community with a high percentage of elderly residents, with very few of them using the library service.
 This would be hard to discover in wider statistics, as they become submerged by bigger numbers.
 We need to analyse at the level of individual communities in order to assess and tackle reduced library usage.

 The Office for National Statistics publish Lower Super Output Areas (LSOAs), geographic areas used for census statistics.
 Unlike postcode geographies, these are uniform in terms of population (around 1,500 people).
 As well as being able to see population counts by age, statistics like the [English indices of deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019) give us deprivation measures across aspects such as income, employment, health, crime, income, education and skills.
 These measures are combined and the areas all ranked, in order to produce a single 'index of multiple deprivation'.
 Essentially that means that if we group membership by LSOA we have a useful measure of need in those groups.
 If we wanted more detail we could look at individual measures such as education.

 It can be hard to get our heads around the rankings as there are so many small areas, and they don't have very friendly names.
 For example, I live in E01032047 which is ranked 26259 out of 32844 for deprivation.
-Not exactly a phrase that communicates a compelling story.
+Not exactly a phrase that communicates a compelling story is it?
 To make things easier, the ranks are split into deciles, and areas are assigned a deprivation measure on a 1-10 scale.
 A decile of 1 means an area is within the 10% most deprived in England.
 Decile 10 would be an area of low deprivation (within the 10% least deprived.)

 </aside>